 Dan is a familiar face in England, having appeared for Hampshire (First-Class, List A and T20 champions in 2010), Gloucestershire (First-Class and T20 in 2013) and Middlesex (T20 in 2014).

 Dan joined Notts as a red-ball player in 2015 before playing all formats – and becoming the T20 Captain – in 2016.
-Since 2017 he has concentrated on T20 matches, and in that year he led the Outlaws to their first victory on T20 Finals Day at Edgbaston.
-Under his leadership the Outlaws have also reached one Quarter-Final and two Semi-Finals, while in his 63 T20 matches for the Green and Golds have seen Dan score 1,346 runs with a highest score of 113* and an average of 36.37; he has also taken 35 wickets at a strike rate of 19.88.
+Since 2017 he has concentrated on T20 matches and in that year he led the Outlaws to their first victory on T20 Finals Day at Edgbaston.
+Under his leadership the Outlaws won the Vitality Blast for the second time in 2020, Christian being named man-of-the-match in both the semi-final - when he clinched an Outlaws victory with four consecutive sixes - and in the final when he finished with bowling figures of 4-23.